rover2024/lorelei/src/tools/cfic/README.md

 1. Parse the file and collect all function pointer calls.
 2. Check if the function pointer call matches the desired function signatures in the config file.
 3. If a match is found, add the necessary CFI checks.
-4. Override the original source file with the modified contents.

-NOTICE: There should be no unexpanded macros in the source code file
+NOTICE: There should be no unexpanded macros in the input source file

 ## Implementation Details